 When most people think of silica, the little packets of beads that keeps items such as food and vitamins fresh may come to mind.
 However, the silica we are talking about comes from a plant that’s contained in just about every hair, skin, and nails formula on the market.
 The plant is called horsetail and has been suggested to have antioxidant and anti-inflammatory effects.
 In addition, horsetail contains silica which is a natural element that helps with the production of elastin and collagen which is imperative in the support of growing healthy hair.
 Another great benefit of taking silica (from horsetail extract) is the nails, joints, bones, and skin also benefit from the medicinal effects of taking the supplement.
 We have found the best way to take silica is from a complex formula.

-Definitive Guide to Using Minoxidil
+Definitive Guide to Using Minoxidil – (Rogaine for Men & Women)

-Derma Roller for Hair Loss
+Best Derma Roller for Hair Loss & Regrowth

-3 Ingredients to Avoid in Shampoos
+3 Ingredients to Avoid in Shampoos – Parabens, Sulfates & DEA

-Apple Cider Vinegar for Hair
+Apple Cider Vinegar Hair Rinse for Hair Loss & Growth

-Natural Hair Growth Remedies
+7 Best Natural Hair Growth Remedies